department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 To find your monthly payment amount, click on the Veteran's pay grade category.
 Find the Veteran's specific pay grade in the left column of the **Basic monthly rates** table, and the matching monthly payment amount to the right.

-Then, add any added or increased amounts that apply to you, based on the Veteran's disability rating and whether you have dependent children under the age of 18 years.
+Then, go to the **Added or increased amounts** table.
+Add any added or increased amounts that apply to you, based on the Veteran's disability rating and whether you have dependent children under the age of 18 years.

 <ul class="usa-accordion">
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="enlisted">Enlisted Veteran pay grades E-1 to E-9</button>